Baby Tilting Head to One Side Teething: Why & When To Worry

 • Preferring one breast over the other during breastfeeding

-Typically, a referral to physical therapy will be given and the therapist can teach you gentle stretching exercises to do at home.
+Typically, a referral to physical therapy will be given, and the therapist can teach you gentle stretching exercises to do at home.
 These exercises won’t harm your child.

 You should also encourage your baby to take part in tummy time regularly to strengthen shoulder and neck muscles.

-6. Ocular Torticollis
+8. Ocular Torticollis

 Ocular torticollis is an abnormal head posture that helps babies see better in both eyes.
-Besides tilting their head, your baby may also turn their face or raise their chin.

 Baby Teething Signs